video-morph/video-morph-frontend/README.md

 ·         All states must be handled efficiently

-·         Handle Authentication effectively (sign in, signup and sign out) and also implement Google authentication
+·         Handle Authentication effectively (sign in, signup and sign out) and also implement Google authentication.

-Functional Requirements
+## Functional Requirements

 Use of the FFMPEG software to transcode videos from one format inputted by users to their desired formats in order to ensure that regardless of their bandwidth, they always have access to videos.